samrocketman/docker-compose-lgsm-rust-dedicated-server/README.md

 - Install [Docker on Linux][docker].
 Docker on Windows or Mac would probably work but is entirely untested.
 Docker for Mac has known performance issues unrelated to Rust.
-- Install [docker-compose][compose].
+- Install [docker compose][compose].
 This typically comes separate from Docker.

 # Getting started